-New Commitment – Resident Acting Company (RAC) Members now full-time employees of the Alley
+Diverse Resident Acting Company (RAC) now full-time employees of the Alley

-Our current RAC members are now full-time, and the members we are planning to add to the Company after COVID-19 will be full-time employees of the Alley, rather than on-contract when they are rehearsing and performing and off-contract when they are not.
-This is a 52-week of the year commitment to our actors, which we believe is essential for actors who are making a life in theatre, having the stability and peace of mind to be creative, and being a permanent part of our community in Houston.
+Our current RAC members have been made full-time employees of the Alley.
+This is a 52 weeks of the year commitment to our actors.
+We believe in supporting our Resident Acting Company who are making a life in theatre so that they have the stability and peace of mind to be creative and are a permanent part of our community in Houston.

 New Commitment – New tech schedule eliminating 10 out of 12 rehearsals

 We have revised our technical rehearsal schedule to eliminate the practice of rehearsing 12-hour days during tech.
-We recognize that 12-hour days cause exhaustion and reduce creativity.
 This change allows our artists and staff to have a better quality of life.

 New Commitment – New five-day rehearsal schedule